CISC-CMPE-327/CI-Python/README.md

     return render_template('register.html', message='')
 ```

 The first line here defines that if a client request `localhost:8081\register` with the 'GET' method, this fragment of code should handle that request and return the corresponding HTML code to be rendered at the client side.
 For example, if the user type `localhost:8081\register` on his/her browswer and hit enter, then the browser will send a GET request.

-This fragment of code recieve the request, and lookup for a HTMP template in the `qa327.templates` folder.
+The above fragment of code recieve the request, and the last line looks up for a HTMP template named `register.html` in the `qa327.templates` folder.
 ```html
 {% extends 'base.html' %}